Children's Corner: 3. Serenade for the Doll

 This piece, in triple meter, is marked Allegretto ma non troppo (moderately fast, but not too fast).
-It is a description of a porcelain doll and features the Chinese pentatonic scale throughout.
 Debussy notes that the entire piece should be played with the soft pedal.
+The piece's title—referring to a porcelain doll—alongside its delicacy, prominent featuring of bare fifths, the pentatonic scale, and parallel fourths, mark it as an example of chinoiserie.

 4. The Snow Is Dancing

-Technically, this piece is quite difficult as it requires precise semi-detached playing in both hands with the melody between them.
+This piece can be considered quite difficult as it requires precise semi-detached playing in both hands with the melody between them.
 Again, there are darker moments in the bass near the middle.
+It portrays snow and muted objects seen through it.

 5. The Little Shepherd

 "The Little Shepherd" depicts a shepherd with his flute.
 There are three solos and three commentaries following them.
 The first solo has a breath mark at the end.
-This piece has different modes in it and uses dissonances which resolve into tonality.
+This piece has different modes in it and uses dissonances, which resolve into tonality.